nas5w/typeofnan-javascript-quizzes/content/questions/array-loop-largest-number/index.md

 ---
-title: Largest Number in an Array
+title: Greatest Number in an Array
 tags:
   - function
   - array